-You may be eligible for a local authority grant.
-Click here for further details www.susi.ie Qualification is subject to means, age, academic attainment and residence.
+Students may be eligible for a local authority grant.
+Qualification is subject to means, age, academic attainment and residence.

-Please click here to find information on our financial assistance for students, and our wide range of scholarships.
+Please visit our scholarship webpage to find information on our wide range of financial assistance to students.

-If you pay tax under the PAYE system in Ireland you can apply to the Revenue Commissioners for tax relief on your tuition fees.
-Click here for further details: Revenue Commissioners
+If you pay tax under the PAYE system in Ireland you can apply directly to the Revenue Commissioners for tax relief on your tuition fees.

 Many students have approached their current or even future workplace to ask for assistance in funding the programme which in return could lead to productivity or staff development benefits for the company.
 A large amount of workplaces have training funds and policies in place for their staff.